 Via their proposal documentation, the GCF requests AEs to further describe the anticipated wider benefits and priorities of projects and programmes in relation to the Sustainable Development Goals and environmental, social and economic co-benefits and gender-sensitive impacts.
 Expected environmental co-benefits of SIDS projects reflect the focus of the SIDS portfolio related to climate information, water and improving air quality as a result of projects related to renewable energy, infrastructure and water (Figure VII-2).
-Infrastructure projects frequently anticipate environmental co-benefits related to water management, climate information services and coastal erosion ( to 13 per cent in non-SIDS).
-The evaluation analysis found that beyond the directly targeted impact potential elements for GCF projects, SIDS projects also strongly focus co-benefits around a cluster of economic and social co-benefits compared to non-SIDS projects.
+Infrastructure projects frequently anticipate environmental co-benefits related to water management, climate information services and coastal erosion (Figure VI-1).
+Economic co-benefits of SIDS projects concentrate predominantly on job creation and income generation and diversification.
+Social co-benefits have focused on improvement of health, nutrition and safety, as well as water supply in SIDS (see Annex 5 Chapter VI).
+Only 4 per cent of SIDS funding proposals expected co-benefits related to improving cultural preservation (compared to 13 per cent in non-SIDS).
+The evaluation analysis found that beyond the directly targeted impact potential elements for GCF projects, SIDS projects also strongly focus cobenefits around a cluster of economic and social co-benefits compared to non-SIDS projects.
 SIDS projects not only more often target similar impact potential elements, they also focus on fewer environmental co-benefits across their projects, as shown in Figure VI-2.